ScDor/Closure/README.md

 3. run `python Closure_Project/manage.py makemigrations rest_api` (the `python` command may be redundant if it's a globally-available command on your machine)
 4. run `python Closure_Project/manage.py migrate`
 5. run the django server with `python Closure_Project/manage.py runserver`
+6. mark the 'Closure_Project' Directory as Sources Root.

 You now have a django instance with the database configured (yet blank)